rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 So now you know what an IP address is.
 Just like with the MAC address, every packet has a Destination IP Address and a Source IP Address.

-## Subnetting
+#### Subnetting

 Subnetting today is properly called "Classless Inter-Domain Routing"and is formally described in the RFCs 1518 and 1519.

-Subnetting is a way of determined what IP addresses are on our network.
+Subnetting is a way of determining what IP addresses are on our network.
 Basically, it tells us what nodes we can talk to directly without communicating through a router of some sort.
 You've probably seen subnets like 255.255.255.0 or heard of them talked about as